Prioritize Your Own Self-Care

-You Don’t Have to Be Selfish to Care for You
+self-care for moms, dads, children, and everyone else can be so essential: You Don't Have to Be Selfish To Care For You

-When you engage in self care, you are going to prevent anxiety and depression from coming at times.
-People who care for themselves are well versed in understanding their needs.
-Whether you are gardening or writing in a journal, self care has the potential to make you feel alive.
-Maybe you’re an independent artist, and you express yourself through art?
-Engaging in the arts can be a great form of self care, whether you are a professional or not.
+When you engage in self-care, you can prevent anxiety and depression from coming at times.
+People who care for themselves typically become versed in understanding their needs.
+Whether you are gardening or writing in a journal, self-care has the potential to make you feel alive.